Japan's defense minister visits Yasukuni after Pearl Harbor

 - Debbie Reynolds, star of ‘Singin’ in the Rain,’ dies a day after daughter Carrie Fisher’s death VIEW

-Abe’s visit to Yasukuni in December 2013 caused such an uproar that he has since instead sent gifts of money and religious ornaments.
+Since drawing complaints when he visited Yasukuni in December 2013, Abe has instead sent gifts of money and religious ornaments.

 Japan’s Kyodo News service reported that Abe, who was golfing outside Tokyo, refused comment when asked about Inada’s visit.